Skip to main content

 Environmental assessments, audit policies and consulting resources

-There are programs available that may help to limit your liability if you conduct an audit and find issues that do not comply with environmental regulations; you may want to review the DNR and EPA compliance audit policies to see if you are eligible first.
+There are programs available that may help to limit your liability if you conduct an audit and find areas that do not comply with environmental regulations; you may want to review the DNR and EPA compliance audit policies to see if you are eligible first.
 Unfortunately, assistance with environmental audits and other compliance services are usually NOT available as a free resource.
-Sometimes you need to hire a professional to focus on your individual business needs.
+You need to hire a professional to focus on your individual business needs.
 The SBEAP has provided a list of environmental consultants with offices in Wisconsin, but the program has not evaluated any claims regarding their ability to provide the listed services.

 • DNR's Enviro-Check Program — Available to businesses that follow the steps required by statute, as explained on the webpage.